NYC Local Law 88: What Building Owners and Developers Need to Know

 -

-Typical upgrades involve replacing outdated lighting with energy-efficient alternatives, such as LEDs, and installing daylighting or occupancy controls where required124.
+Typical upgrades involve replacing outdated lighting with energy-efficient alternatives, such as LEDs, and installing daylighting or occupancy controls where required (124).

 -